garylirocks/quickrefs/azure-monitor.markdown

 - Collects data from resources such as VMs by using the Log Analytics Agent, and puts it into a workspace;
   - Log Analytics Agent can be provisioned automatically

-## Azure Application Insights

-- Is an APM (Application Performance Management) service, mostly captures two kinds of data: *events* and *metrics*
-- Instrumentation methods:
-  - Runtime instrumentation: can be enabled without making any changes to code (Windows IIS web app only, works best with ASP.NET)
-  - Build-time instrumentation: by installing SDK to code, enables full functionality, supports custom events
-  - Client-side instrumentation: JavaScript SDK, you can configure App Service to inject it automatically (Windows IIS web app only)

 ## Alerting